There are an estimated 100,000 glaciers in Alaska but zero active sportsbooks.

 American odds may not be preferable to some.
 If you’d rather view odds as decimals or fractions, give our odds converter a try.

 Highly restrictive best describes the state of gambling in Alaska.
-While bettors wait for the opportunity to wager on sports, the laundry list of prohibited bet types remains lengthy.
+While residents wait for Alaska sports betting to arrive, the laundry list of prohibited bet types remains lengthy.
 Here are a few notable ones that may find their way into legislation at some point:

 No U.S. states allow betting on politics, and Alaska won’t be any different.
-Only a change at the national level could unlock this bet type across markets.
+Only a change at the national level could unlock this bet type at Alaska sports betting sites.

 There are no plans to include the ability to wager on popular awards shows like the Oscars and Emmy Awards, but it could be on the table in the future.